SeunAgbede/Linux2cmd/README.md

 ## Intro

-In recent times, I found myself having to work with VM's running on Microsoft Windows OS and as such, have intereacted a lot more with Command Prompt (cmd) - the default command-line interpreter for MS Windows.
+In recent months, i've found myself having to work more with VM's running on Microsoft Windows OS and as such, have intereacted a lot more with Command Prompt (`cmd`).

 Many times, i'd want to run a command that I know in `linux` but not on `cmd`.
-It would often take me minutes googling the right equivalent `cmd` command and that frustrated me... a lot :rage:.
+It would often take me anywhere betweeen a few seconds and minutes finding the right `cmd` command and that frustrated me... a lot :rage:

-I thought to build to help more `linux` oriented engineers like myself save some time.
-Hope you enjoy and possibly even find this useful.
+I thought to build this project to help more `linux` oriented engineers potentially save some time.
+Hope you enjoy and possibly  find this useful!

 You can [visit the website here](https://linux2cmd.netlify.app/) to get going! :rocket: